-PRACTICE

-When time permits, the home team may practice for 10 minutes followed by the TIME opposition for 10 minutes.
-The game must start on time to avoid penalties.

-PRACTICE (cont'd)

-Practice will be allowed during the SDSSAA Championship over and above the ten minute pre-game practice when ice is available.

-N.O.S.S.A.
-REPRESENTATION

-- 1. The winner of the league play-offs shall be the number 1 team to NOSSA. - 2.
-The second NOSSA representative will be the winner of the league. - 3.
-In the event (i) and (ii) are the same team, the second team will be the second place finalist at the SDSSAA championships. - 4.
-If Sudbury is allowed another entry to NOSSA, the team with the highest standings after round robin play who is not already qualified, go as the third entry.

-The no smoking rule shall apply to all curling games.
-(Prior to and during the game).

-PLAY-OFF FORMAT

-The three playoff draws, quarter final, semi finals and finals, will be played on the same playoff day in order to prepare for the N.O.S.S.A. format.
+CURLING (cont'd) PLAY-OFF FORMAT All playoff games shall be eight (8) ends.
+In the event of a tie at the conclusion of a game, an extra end towards the home end shall be played until such time as a winner is declared.
+If the game goes into extra ends, there shall be a 60-second break for consultation between the coach and curlers at the end of the eighth end.
+Each team may call one 60-second time-out during each extra end.
+Time-outs shall not be carried forward to the extra end(s) or from one extra end to another.
+CHAMPIONSHIP BONSPEIL The three playoff draws, quarter final, semi finals and finals, will be played on the same playoff day in order to prepare for the N.O.S.S.A. format.
 Ranking, by place of finish, during the regular season will not only determine which team will which team in the playoffs, but also, the higher ranking team will be given last rock advantage ("the hammer"), throughout the playoffs.
 All teams participating in the playoff games must start each game with four eligible players.
 If an injury occurs then the games can be completed with three players.

-CHAMPIONSHIP BONSPEIL

 It is strongly recommended that the convenor be responsible to seek out an uninvolved level two official to act as a rules official during the championship bonspeil, the costs from which will be borne by the sports committee and charged back accordingly.

-SHOOT-OUT SCORING

-The Shoot out rules on the following page will clarify the scoring for all shoot outs.
+SHOOT-OUT SCORING The Shoot out rules on the following page will clarify the scoring for all shoot outs.

-SHOOT-OUT SCORING (cont'd)

-$\sim$

-Nineteen (19) and under by January 1st of the competing year.
+GOLF AGE Nineteen (19) and under by January 1st of the competing year.
 See Constitution Article IX, Page 20.

-- a) Invitational Team Tournament - b) Invitational Individual Tournament - c) Schools participating in the S.D.S.S.A.A. be allowed to enter one (I) Boys team and one (I) Girls team. - d) Each team will be comprised of a maximum of five (5) golfers.

-Entries must be submitted to the golf convener no later than midnight of the Friday preceding the tournament.
+SERIES a) Invitational Team Tournament b) Invitational Individual Tournament c) Schools participating in the S.D.S.S.A.A. be allowed to enter one (I) Boys team and one (I) Girls team. d) Each team will be comprised of a maximum of five (5) golfers.
+ENTRIES Entries must be submitted to the golf convener no later than midnight of the Friday preceding the tournament.
 Late entries will be subject to the terms stated in the constitution.

-S.D.S.S.A.A.
+DATE S.D.S.S.A.A.
 GOLF TOURNAMENT is to be held at least one week prior to the N.O.S.S.A.
 Championship on the third Friday in September.
 The rain date, if necessary, will be the following Monday.

-Eligibility will be as per Constitution and By-Laws (Article IX - Pages 20-21).
+ELIGIBILITY Eligibility will be as per Constitution and By-Laws (Article IX - Pages 20-21).
 Lists as specified by the Constitution, will have to be submitted prior to competition.

-- a) Entry fees will be at the discretion of the convener(s). - b) Sport committee expenses for the tournament will be paid by the Treasurer and the cost will be charged back to the participating schools.

-- a) As per R.C.G.A. - b) As per local rules.

-TIE-BREAKING

-When two or more teams/individuals are tied for first place or two or more teams tied for purposes of representation to N.O.S.S.A., the tied teams will play an extra hole (or holes) until the tie is broken.
+FINANCING a) Entry fees will be at the discretion of the convener(s). b) Sport committee expenses for the tournament will be paid by the Treasurer and the cost will be charged back to the participating schools.
+RULES a) As per R.C.G.A.b) As per local rules.
+TIE-BREAKING When two or more teams/individuals are tied for first place or two or more teams tied for purposes of representation to N.O.S.S.A., the tied teams will play an extra hole (or holes) until the tie is broken.
 In team play-offs four competitors from each school compete.

-At the discretion of the convener.
+OFFICIALS At the discretion of the convener.